fbpx

 The 5-hour course is a DMV-approved course that covers important topics regarding driving habits, skills, and driving within the highway transportation system.

 The course is available through high schools, colleges, and numerous private driving schools.
-It can be completed in person or remotely (the school of your choice will tell you).
+It can be completed in person or remotely (depending on the school of choice).
 Once you complete the course you will be given a Pre-Licensing Course certificate of Completion (MV-285) which is valid for one year from the date of completion.

 Supervised driving